-iOS 10 Update For iPhone 7 Plus And iPad Mini/Air 2 To Bring Dark Mode, Control Center Shortcuts And More
+iOS 10 Update For iPhone 7 Plus And iPad Mini, Air 2 To Bring Dark Mode, Control Center Shortcuts And More

-Apple may currently be busy working on the next iteration in their iPhone line-up; the iPhone 8, but that doesn’t mean the company isn’t still focused on bringing new features to the current iPhone 7 and iPhone 7 Plus models.
-In fact, the next version of iOS; 10.3 is expected to be heading to Apple’s current line-up of devices very soon.
+Apple may currently be busy working on the next iteration in their iPhone lineup, the iPhone 8, but that doesn’t mean the company isn’t still focused on bringing new features to the current iPhone 7 and iPhone 7 Plus models.
+In fact, the next version of iOS, 10.3, is expected to be heading to Apple’s current lineup of devices very soon.
 So whether you own a current generation iPhone, last year’s iPhone 6S or even one of Apple’s iPad tablets, this article will explore what to expect in iOS version 10.3.

 When will iOS 10.3 be released?

 Users running Apple’s iOS operating system might not have to wait all that long for their devices to be updated.
-According to the Express, renowned Apple leaker, Sonny Dickson has taken to Twitter reveal that he has knowledge Apple plans to release iOS 10.3 on January 10.
+According to the Express, renowned Apple leaker Sonny Dickson has taken to Twitter to reveal that he has knowledge Apple plans to release iOS 10.3 on January 10.
 He also claims that Apple’s first iOS update of 2017 is codenamed Erie and marks Apple’s midcycle update of iOS 10, which typically tends to see Apple push forward a big new headline feature in a bid to keep their operating system fresh.

 For example, when Apple released iOS 9.3 back in March 2016, it introduced the new Night Shift feature – which modifies the amount of harsh, blue light emitted from your screen throughout the day – arguably the biggest update of that cycle.
-Whilst this year’s.3 update is expected a little sooner, it should include a similar headline feature.
+Whilst this year’s 10.3 update is expected a little sooner, it should include a similar headline feature.

 .@Apple rumoured to release iOS 10.3 with new 'Theatre' mode. https://t.co/2FGYKnEhA9 pic.twitter.com/ROhYYfXYhn